NitheeshPrabu/ace-card-game/README.md

 # AceCardGame
-Ace Card Game using socket.io
+Ace Card Game using HTML/CSS/Javascript and socket.io

 ## Changelog:

+### Version 2.1:
+* Prettified display of cards in hand by arranging according to suit and increasing order of value.

 ### Version 2.0:
 * Added ability to chat between players in the room, and within the table once game begins.